denoland/deno/docs/tools/debugger.md

 You might notice that Devtools paused execution on the first line of `_constants.ts` instead of `file_server.ts`.
-This is an expected behavior and is caused by the way ES modules are evaluated by V8 (`_contants.ts` is left-most, bottom-most dependency of `file_server.ts` so it is evaluated first).
+This is an expected behavior and is caused by the way ES modules are evaluated by V8 (`_constants.ts` is left-most, bottom-most dependency of `file_server.ts` so it is evaluated first).

 At this point all source code is available in the Devtools, so let's open up